How we work

 We can offer the following:

-- A highly trained individual who can support through this difficult time and the potentially confusing and distressing procedures and processes you will face
+- A highly trained individual who can support you through this difficult time and the potentially confusing and distressing procedures and processes you will face

 - Access to the information required to deal with the aftermath of a fatal road collision